-If you receive a disability benefit from OPERS with an effective date on or before Dec.
-1, 2013, you are eligible for the OPERS health care program.
-You are eligible to receive monthly HRA deposits from OPERS and enroll in the OPERS vision and dental plans, regardless of age and/or years of qualifying service credit.
+If you receive a disability benefit from OPERS with an effective date on or after Jan.
+1, 2014, you are eligible to enroll in the OPERS vision and dental plans, regardless of age and/or years of qualifying service credit.
+You are eligible to receive monthly HRA deposits during the first five years you receive the disability benefit.